hainp2604/source-code-pro-deb/README.md

 ## About

-Adobe Soucre Code Pro font package for Debian.
-This is the initial implementation building fonts directly from git sources.
+Debian package for the Adobe font Source Code Pro (or anything Debian based).
+This one pulls the fonts sources from [here](https://github.com/adobe-fonts/source-code-pro) and builds them.

 ## Requirements

 1. Adobe's AFDKO for GNU/Linux (specifically, makeotf)
   * can be obtained from: http://www.adobe.com/devnet/opentype/afdko.html
-1. dpkg-dev package
+1. `dpkg-dev` package
   * install by running: `sudo apt-get install dpkg-dev`

 ## Installation: